PortableApps64/PortableApps-ForMacOS64/README.md

- compatible app bundles, but it does not (digitally) sign or provides any option to sign the generated app bundle, So it seems, only Admin level privileged user can use+run Platypus generated apps in 64bit-only macOSX(Catalina & macOSX after it), and (it appears v5.3 & later version generated) apps can also be run/used in 64bit+32bit supported macOSX(Mojave & macOSX before it) by a less privileged user.<br/>
+ compatible app bundles, but it does not (digitally) sign or provides any option to sign the generated app bundle, So it seems, only Admin level privileged user can use+run Platypus generated apps in 64bit-only macOSX (Catalina, & macOSXI after it), and (it appears v5.3 & later version generated) apps can also be run/used in 64bit+32bit supported macOSX (Mojave & macOSX before it) by a less privileged user.<br/>
- To wrap an App for macOSX Mojave & before it, use v4.9.
+ To wrap an App for macOSX Mojave & macOSX before it, use v4.9.
  Zip file is 1.7 MBytes, MD5<b>:</b>076f27017fde028948fe560dd7457b71,
  SHA1<b>:</b>490107b5da6f16cfe7d64692b1699905c3eba960.<br/>
- To wrap an App for macOSX Catalina & after it, use v5.3 & later. v5.3 zip file is 3.3 MBytes, MD5<b>:</b>51ebf430b45529a7dd891b8d6cd80517, SHA1<b>:</b>dacaf4b6f9309f4abff3f453ea31fe0edf74dd05.<br/>
+ To wrap an App for macOSX Catalina & macOSXI after it, use v5.3 & later. v5.3 zip file is 3.3 MBytes, MD5<b>:</b>51ebf430b45529a7dd891b8d6cd80517, SHA1<b>:</b>dacaf4b6f9309f4abff3f453ea31fe0edf74dd05.<br/>
 </dd></dl>